McGill-Queen’s University Press, May 2019.

 American and Canadian cities differ in profound ways.
 Canadian cities are denser and more compactly developed, in no small part because their governance is more centralized.
 How did this come to be?

-In this book, I draw on extensive archival, documentary, and interview research to show how and why American and Canadian urban governance has developed on different tracks since the 19th century.
+In Shaping the Metropolis: Institutions and Urbanization in the United States and Canada, I draw on extensive archival, documentary, and interview research to show how and why American and Canadian urban governance has developed on different tracks since the 19th century.
 The comparison unfolds both at the national level and through four in-depth metropolitan case studies: Portland (OR), and Minneapolis–St. Paul in the United States, and Toronto and Vancouver in Canada.

 I argue that Canadian and American governments responded differently to similar pressures associated with rapid urbanization due to the distinct incentives established the organization of national and state/provincial political institutions.
 American institutions were more open to outside ideas and interests yet the separation of powers undermines decisive and sustained policy action.
 Canadian governments’ centralized decision-making enabled more coherent policymaking, but their relative insulation from societal interests inhibited policy innovation and adaptation to changing circumstances, including shifting norms and values and the decline of single-party dominance at the provincial level.
 The concentration of authority in Canadian provincial governments enabled the rapid adoption of coherent urban policies after the Second World War, while dispersed authority in American state governments fostered indecision and catered to parochial interests.